 Falls police are seeking witnesses in connection with murder at Jordan Gardens

 Feb.
-22—For the second time in a month, folks living in the North End gathered around flickering candles, this time at the intersection of 22nd Street and LaSalle Avenue, to pray for an end to gun violence on the Cataract City's streets.
+22—NIAGARA FALLS — For the second time in a month, folks living in the North End gathered around flickering candles, this time at the intersection of 22nd Street and LaSalle Avenue, to pray for an end to gun violence on the Cataract City's streets.

 The victim they mourned on Tuesday was a 16-year-old Falls teen who was killed by a gunshot wound to his chest during an incident in Jordan Gardens Monday night.